 Received January 9, 2019; Revised May 6, 2019; Accepted May 7, 2019

 Copyright 2019 AJCEM Open Access.
-This article is licensed and distributed under the terms of the Creative Commons Attrition 4.0 International License (http://creativecommmons.org/licenses/by/4.0), which permits unrestricted use, distribution and reproduction in any medium, provided credit is given to the original author(s) and the source.
+This article is licensed and distributed under the terms of the Creative Commons Attrition 4.0 International License (//creativecommmons.org/licenses/by/4.0), which permits unrestricted use, distribution and reproduction in any medium, provided credit is given to the original author(s) and the source.

 Séroprévalence de la toxoplasmose et facteurs de risque associés chez des femmes enceintes à l’Hôpital Protestant de Mbouo-Bandjoun, Cameroun